 Foam Roll Lower Back - Examining Muscles

-Lower back pain is often caused from tension and tightness built up in different muscles around the lumbar spine.
-A few common areas are; Iliospoas, Gluteus Medius and Maximus, Piriformis, Quadratus Lumborum, and TFL (It band) Muscle.
-When tackling back pain it is important to trace the pain back to a specific muscle(s), because unlocking any one of these muscles could be the missing link between you and a pain free back.
+Lower back pain is often caused from tension and tightness built up in different muscles around the lumbar spine and tailbone.
+A few common areas are; Iliospoas, Gluteus Medius, Gluteus Maximus, Piriformis, Quadratus Lumborum, and TFL (It band) Muscle.
+When addressing back pain, it is crucial to accurately identify the root cause by tracing the discomfort to specific muscles.
+Unlocking one of these muscles could be the missing link between you and a pain-free back.

 Quadratus Lumborum Muscle (QL)

 Foam rolling for lower back pain and muscle relief does not mean strictly rolling out your lower back.
 In fact, rolling out the arch in your lower back can compress your spinal joints in a negative way.
 You will most likely experience some cracking which may feel good initially, but is not always beneficial for alleviating lower back pain.
 Massaging surrounding muscles will make for a more flexible and healthy low back.
 Complimentary muscles to consider when foam rolling for back pain relief include; glute muscles, hamstrings, hip flexors and QL muscle (Quadratus Lumborum), and foam roll TFL.

 Foam Roll Lower Back - QL Claw